ThasianX/Personal-Notes/Books/The Slight Edge.md

 - The best decision you can make in life is to invest in your own continuous development and learning
 - All success is built from a foundation of study smarts plus street smarts
     - Life Confucius said, "Knowledge without practice is useless and practice without knowledge is dangerous"
 - Life is doing.
-If you aren't doing, you're doing
+If you aren't doing, you're dying
 - The more you learn, the more insight you get about what you experienced in your activity, and you're better able to re-approach the activity with new insight
 - With the slight edge, you know that from point A to B, you'll be off track most of the time.
 But you know that it is the slight adjustments along the path that have the most power in your life
 - There is no one more effective at undermining your success and nobody more effective at supporting your success than yourself